 What type of reward to offer?

 Now it’s time to decide how to incentivize your market.
 Look back at your research.
 What types of rewards will your market best respond to?
 In most cases, there are three options:

 - Cash: pay via Paypal or prepaid Visa card

 - Free product or service: often redeemable with a code

 - Percentage off: also redeemable with a code

 Cash needs no introduction.
 Everyone loves cash.
-Find an amount that’s comparable to your price point, and step back while customers have the chance to earn.
+Find an amount that’s comparable to your price point, and step back and let customers work to earn a referral fee.

 With a free product or service, you can offer items that are related to your industry, or come from left field with valuable free items that your market will be interested in receiving.

 Or, a percentage off can entice them to buy something new.
 With the promise of a great deal, customers are more likely to sign up for more – and to keep the referrals pouring in.